IgniteUI/igniteui-docfx/en/components/banner.md

 ### Examples

-The [`IgxBannerComponent`]({environment:angularApiUrl}/classes/igxbannercomponent.html) allows easily templating of its content while still sticking as closely as possible to the material design banner guidelines.
+The [`IgxBannerComponent`]({environment:angularApiUrl}/classes/igxbannercomponent.html) allows templating of its content while still sticking as closely as possible to the material design banner guidelines.

 #### Changing the banner message